 At a glance, which of these feels more like the world leader in mobile pet pampering?
 Not the one that looks like AC/DC drew it, right?

 This thinking extends to every forward-facing part of your business.
-The colours you use can invoke different feelings in people and might have different meanings from country to country.
+The colors you use can invoke different feelings in people and might have different meanings from country to country.
 Even the way that you answer your phones can make a customer feel appreciated if you do it properly, but they can feel alienated and ignored if you do it wrong.

 Ask yourself: do your visuals match the mood you’re trying to create?
-The imagery you use in your social media posts, annual reports, or website convey the tone and voice of your company, so make sure it’s your voice, and it’s saying what you want it to say!
+The imagery you use in your social media posts, annual reports, or website conveys the tone and voice of your company, so make sure it’s your voice, and it’s saying what you want it to say!